AGH-Code-Industry/how-to-agh-reboot/README.md

 ## Working with Database

 Project is using an SQLite database by default, which will be located in the root of the project.
-If the `dev.db` file is not present or you suspect it's "behind" the current version of the database schema, it is advised to run `pnpm run migrate` to apply the migrations and generate files for the client module.
+If the `dev.db` file is not present or you suspect it's "behind" the current version of the database schema, it is advised to run `pnpm run reset` to apply the migrations and generate files for the client module.

 ### Modifying the schema